We may receive compensation when you click on links to products from our partners.

 Target Companies

 You likely have a list (even if it’s just in your head) of companies where you would love to work.
 If you don’t, make one.
 This involves a little research, but in the end, it will help you narrow the choices while improving your chances of finding a job.
-There are lots of advantages to creating a target list, not the least of which is maximizing your time.
+There are many advantages to creating a target list, not the least of which is maximizing your time.
 Most hiring managers will ask why you want to work at their company.
 If you’ve made your list, you already know the answer.
 Items to consider:

 - Select companies in your industry.